njchakathon2020/national-rail-system-api/README.md

 Endpoint: /service/station
 Method: GET
 No Input
-Output: Array of Station objects.
+Response: Array of Station objects.
 Station object has station code and station name.
 ```

 This API sends request to Reference Data Endpoint in Live Departure Boards Staff Web Service of National Rail Enquiries.